 – Kevin Binder, PE, Structural Engineer

 The world of right-of-way acquisitions is typically not popular, but working on ADA-compliant sidewalk and driveway upgrades along Belle Plain’s HWY 21 was an incredible experience.
 The landowners were thrilled by the wonderful improvement to their property!
 Now they have beautiful, new sidewalks with a smoother surface for baby strollers, wheelchairs, walkers, and their kids to ride bikes.
-We were part of adding tremendous value to the landowners along HWY 21 and the community of Belle Plaine.

 – Brian DePrez, Real Estate Acquisition & Relocation Agent

-Working alongside the people who help bring an idea to life, I now have a better understanding and appreciation for the effort that so many people put in to improving the world around us.
-Assisting project managers during various stages of development and then, ultimately being able to use and appreciate first-hand the final product has been eye opening.
+Working alongside the people who help bring an idea to life, I now have a better understanding and appreciation for the effort that so many people put into improving the world around us.
+Assisting project managers during various stages of development and then, ultimately being able to use and appreciate first-hand the final product has been eye-opening.

 – Kym Dresback, Administrative Assistant

 The Geotechnical MR_2 project in Council Bluffs is a subsurface project that goes almost entirely unnoticed, yet it’s one of my most rewarding projects.
 The project is critical in safeguarding the Missouri River levee during flood events and will protect countless residents.